Phone: 1-800-624-8832 | Email: support@micromd.com | Help Center

 When your patients are seen at facilities other than yours, it’s also important to maintain patient engagement, and this is possible through the use of technology.
 Use reminders to keep your patients up to date on their preventive care.
 Offer secure messaging through a patient portal so that patients are able to ask questions in a more convenient manner.
 Implement two-way texting to improve communication between your patients and their care team.

 While the rise of retail care sites can seem intimidating, these clinics do serve a purpose and with some careful planning your practice can easily co-exist with this growing method of care delivery.
-At Henry Schein MicroMD, we understand how important it is for practices to stay relevant and maintain connections with their patients.
+At MicroMD, we understand how important it is for practices to stay relevant and maintain connections with their patients.
 This is why we work so hard to find the best solutions to help you engage your patients.
 Our MMDengage patient engagement suite of solutions offers online scheduling, appointment reminders, two-way texting, and more so that you can stay connected with your patients whether they’re in your practice or haven’t had an appointment for a while.
 Additionally, MircoMD offers direct provider-to-provider messaging through the Surescripts Clinical Interoperability Network, enabling you to communicate retail clinics regarding your patients as needed.

 To learn more or get started, visit our MMDengage site or call 1-800-624-8832.